abchrisxyz/ergo-setup/README.md

 Docker based Ergo setup.
 Somewhat similar to [Ergo Bootstrap](https://github.com/ergoplatform/ergo-bootstrap) except it offers much less options and is not NixOS-based.

-Install [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/), then follow the instructions below for the components you'd like to run.
+Install [Docker](https://docs.docker.com/engine/install/), then follow the instructions below for the components you'd like to run.

+If Docker doesn't come with the `docker compose` command on your system, install [Docker Compose](https://docs.docker.com/compose/install/) separately.
+Once installed, you'll either have `docker compose` or `docker-compose` available.

-> The `docker compose` command used in the docs below may have to be replaced by `docker-compose` on some systems (e.g. Ubuntu 20 and lower).
+> The docs below use the `docker compose` command which may have to be replaced by `docker-compose` on some systems (e.g. Ubuntu 20 and lower).

 > Containers are configured to expose certain ports for convenient access within a home lab context.
 Modify the `ports` values in the `docker-compose.yml` files if needed.